We are born into this world alone and leave it alone, but as humans we still crave that sense of belonging and feeling.

-We are constantly being told about the importance of finding a good mate when we grow up.
+We are constantly being told about the need to find a good mate when we grow up.

-In that sense, we become programmed for relationships from a very young age.
+In that sense, we become programmed for relationships from a young age.

-We start believing that we are supposed to want relationships, sex, marriage and everything in-between because that is what we are taught.
+We believe that we are supposed to want relationships, sex, marriage and everything in-between, as that is what we are taught.

-We grow up with that mentality and as adults we try to realize it.
+We grow up with that mentality and as adults we realize it.

-After all, if we aren’t in a relationship, having sex, married or doing everything in-between, there must be something wrong with us.
+After all, an absence of a relationship, sex, marriage or everything in-between, must mean something is wrong with us.

 We do what we saw our parents doing as a child or what we saw on TV.

-That human who dares play by their own drumbeat and say that they will not follow all these norms is a rare feat.
+That human who dares play by their own drumbeat and say that they won’t follow all these norms is a rare feat.

-It is a rare feat that would require a person to truly think outside the box and have the courage to actually live their lives accordingly.
+It is a rare feat that requires a person to truly think outside the box and have the courage to actually live their lives accordingly.